exercism/python/concepts/string-methods/about.md

-A string (`str`) in Python is a sequence of Unicode code points which include letters, numbers, symbols, punctuation, etc. Strings implement all of the [common sequence operations](https:/docs.python.org/3/library/stdtypes.html#typesseq-common), along with iteration using the `for item in <string>` syntax.
+A string (`str`) in Python is a sequence of Unicode code points which include letters, numbers, symbols, punctuation, etc. Strings implement all of the [common sequence operations][types seq common], along with iteration using the `for item in <string>` syntax.

-Python provides a number of useful methods that you can use to manipulate strings.
+Python provides several useful methods that you can use to manipulate strings.
 These string methods can be used for cleaning, splitting, translating, or otherwise working with the `str` type.
 New strings can be created based on method arguments, and/or additional information can be returned.
 Strings